SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Mathematical logic is a symbolic method with limited use.
 It can be used to test the truth of a statement.
 It demonstrates an equality, where the terms make up the parts of the second member, showing their composition.
 With them, we can build a function, determine the possible values of the variables or domain, and visualize them on a coordinate system as we saw in C.2.1.4 (Graphs).

+## C.3 Compendiums

+Compendiums are **organized collections of information** used to document knowledge.
+They serve as our libraries, where we store information of all kinds according to their classification.
+All the tasks we have undertaken to learn so far can be materialized in these systems for storage; we move from learning from resources to creating our own.
+These collections form physical structures, not abstract like the models in our minds.

+The content of their components varies, and all their parts consist of interactions with each other to make sense.
+The elements of compendiums form a kind of web of links that connect them.
+Each connection refers to a more comprehensive compound formed by parts at each end.
+We can say it is a wall of bricks where each one requires the one below and the cement that makes the union to be able to stand.

+A compendium is a complex taxonomy, implying difficult organizational work.
+These large collections are divided into various sub-collections.
+The deeper we go, the more divisions we find.
+Each element has certain properties, in relation to the content, that make it different, leaving us with a sea of information that needs to be grouped and organized for quick retrieval.
+We will see how to organize in C.4 (Organizing Information).

+Information is not valued by quantity but by quality.
+Clarity and consistency are required attributes to form a good compilation of information.
+When documenting the members of the compendium, we will have to use the previous mechanisms correctly; otherwise, we won't find meaning.

+Now we will see certain formats that will be useful to create our own compendium of information based on what we know.
+When two or more of these systems can document the information in such a way that it is the same, we choose the one that is more valuable and takes less time.
+Each element will have a purpose, making them more or less suitable for each occasion.